 The reason personal creditors of individual LLC owners are limited to a charging order is to protect the other members (owners) of the LLC.
 It doesn’t seem fair that they should suffer because a member incurred personal debts that had nothing to do with their LLC.
 Thus, personal creditors are not permitted to take over the debtor-member’s LLC interest and join in the management of the LLC, or have the LLC dissolved and its assets sold without the other members’ consent.
 This rationale disappears when the LLC has only one member (owner).
 As a result, the LLC laws and court decisions in some states make a distinction between multi-member and single-member LLCs ("SMLLCs") and don't limit personal creditors of owners of SMLLCs to the same remedies as multi-member LLCs.

-To obtain the type of limited liability protection that other LLCs have, a Kansas LLC should have at least two members.
+To obtain the type of limited liability protection that other LLCs have under Kansas law, the LLC should have at least two members.
 The second member can be a spouse or relative if that person is treated as a legitimate co-owner of the LLC.
 If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as a single-member LLC.
 To avoid this, the co-owner must pay fair market value for the interest acquired and otherwise be treated as a "real" LLC member--that is, receive financial statements, participate in decision making, and receive a share of the LLC profits equal to the membership percentage owned.

 For more information on LLCs and the limited liability protections they offer, see Limited Liability Protection and LLCs: A 50-State Guide.